uhellstr/oracle.os_tools/README.md

 * Python 3 (If not installed easily installed thru Anaconda.
 See andaconda.com)
 * cx_Oracle python module matching your current python environment in working condition
 * ansible with ssh authentications keys against Linux/Unix database nodes (No passwords logon against Oracle servers for ansible to work)
+* Supports Single instances, Rac One and RAC environment.
+* Use a central configuration file to define nodes,

 Utilities included so far: